 Suria KLCC is known as the iconic premiere shopping destination for anyone visiting Kuala Lumpur.
 Over the past two decades, the retail property, which houses more than 300 tenants, has been running its centre with only two centre-court lifts.

 Embarking on the project in November 2016, ISG in Malaysia successfully delivered this project, which comprised of stripping out the existing lift cars and associated infrastructure, extensive structural augmentation, and the installation of new improved lift specifications – all within the live confines of an extremely busy shopping mall.

 While the new lift installation comes across as architecturally striking, the project also required highly co-ordinated technical works to be carried out.

 Working alongside the novated lift subcontractor, Antah Schindler, the works included the decommissioning and removal of existing lifts and their associated infrastructure, significant structural trimming and adaptation works, as well as the installation of an entirely new six-storey steel structure to accommodate the new lift cars and mechanisms.

-Three new glass lift cars were installed, with each one able to hold a capacity of 28 people, and improving the lift speeds to 1.5m/s.
+Three new glass lift cars with increased maximum capacity were installed, and lift speeds were improved to 1.5m/s.

 Understanding the mall’s need for an uninterrupted business, it remained fully operational, with the ISG team working daily from midnight until 06:00.